Responsive Navbar

 Mark

-4.7.a - Differentiated grade level instruction for all students regardless of the academic and linguistic level that aligns methods and techniques to support diverse student learning
+4.7.a - Differentiated grade level instruction for all students regardless of the academic and linguistic level that aligns methods and techniques to support varied student learning.

 Mark